 Regulatory Incentives for Orphan Drugs

-Regulatory agencies of various countries are providing benefits & regulatory incentives for orphan drugs such as faster approvals, fee concessions, and financial benefits, and many more.
-These incentives are to support and encourage pharma companies to work upon developing orphan drugs or medical devices for rare diseases.
+Regulatory agencies in various countries are providing benefits & regulatory incentives for orphan drugs such as faster approvals, fee concessions, and financial benefits, and many more.
+These incentives are to support and encourage pharma companies to work on developing orphan drugs or medical devices for rare diseases.

 Regulatory Incentives for Orphan Drugs